Comfortable Tooth Extractions in Fort Worth, TX

-If you are unsure as to whether or not you might need a tooth extraction, we have compiled a list of the most common symptoms that are often associated with a damaged tooth.
+If you are unsure whether or not you might need a tooth extraction, we have compiled a list of the most common symptoms often associated with a damaged tooth.
 Learning to recognize these symptoms, as well as promptly visiting a dentist to inquire about them, is the best preventative measure for any further damage to your teeth.

 - Pain (of the tooth or jaw)

 - extreme tooth sensitivity

 - crumbling teeth